-Welcome to the van Galen Lab
+Welcome to the Van Galen Lab

-The van Galen laboratory investigates normal and malignant hematopoiesis, with a focus on acute myeloid leukemia (AML).
-We use innovative experimental and computational technologies to study human cells at the transcriptional, genetic and epigenetic levels.
-The ultimate goal is to design new therapies that can prevent the initiation or progression of leukemia.
+The Van Galen Laboratory investigates normal and malignant hematopoiesis.
+We develop and apply experimental and computational technologies, including single-cell genomics, to study human cells.
+The ultimate goal is to design new therapies that can prolong the human health span.

 The blood system is a hierarchically organized tissue with hematopoietic stem cells (HSCs) at the apex.
 These stem cells replenish the immune system by generating as many as a trillion cells per day of the myeloid, lymphoid and erythrocyte/megakaryocyte lineages.
 We develop single-cell technologies to assess blood cell function in health and disease.
 The simultaneous acquisition of genetic, epigenetic and transcriptional features from single cells provides an opportunity to assess the molecular makeup of the blood at unprecedented resolution.
 In particular, we are applying these technologies to study age-related changes in the immune system, including genetic mutations that cause clonal hematopoiesis and altered inflammatory signaling.
 Understanding how these changes relate to disease can lead to the rational design of therapeutic interventions.